-A decision rule has a conditional decision criterion that can be tested, along with a set of alternative options resulting from the test.
+- A decision rule has a conditional decision criterion that can be tested and that lead to one of a set of alternative options. - An option is an outcome or a decision tree itself.

 Binary decision tree

 - A decision tree where each decision criterion has two options. - In such a tree, the rules can be modeled as if-then-else statements: